AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/req_set.rst

    ARM chap.
 9 : Tasks and Synchronization | "The execution profile being qualified is based on Zero Foot Print run-time, which does not support any construct described in this chapter"
-   ARM chap.
-13 : Representation Issues | "Constructs described in this chapter do not result in executable code and thus are not relevant to coverage analysis."

 .. qmlink:: SubsetIndexTocTree